-- If the compile-time declaration has the static modifier, then the invocation mode is static. - Otherwise, if the compile-time declaration has the private modifier, then the invocation mode is nonvirtual. - Otherwise, if the part of the method invocation before the left parenthesis is of the form super .
+- If the compile-time declaration has the static modifier, then the invocation mode is static. - Otherwise, if the part of the method invocation before the left parenthesis is of the form super .
 Identifier or of the form TypeName . super .
 Identifier, then the invocation mode is super. - Otherwise, if the qualifying type of the method invocation is an interface, then the invocation mode is interface. - Otherwise, the invocation mode is virtual.